 - Advantage Gold

-Bronze is the cheapest and doesn't cover major work such as crowns and root canals, while Gold is the most expensive and has the most robust coverage.
+Bronze is the cheapest, starting as low as $20/month, and doesn't cover major work such as crowns and root canals, while Gold is the most expensive and has the most robust coverage.
 All have these features:

 - Choose any dentist